KD Estrada

-Kyle Daniel Magno Estrada (born May 3, 2002), better known as KD Estrada is a Filipino actor, singer, songwriter, and composer.
+Kyle Daiñel Magno Estrada (born May 3, 2002), better known as KD Estrada is a Filipino actor, singer, songwriter, and composer.
 He is mostly known for his stint as a celebrity housemate of Pinoy Big Brother: Kumunity Season 10.

+Personal life

+Estrada was born on May 3, 2002 in Parañaque.
+Contrary to the belief of some people, he is not related to any of the Estradas in the Philippine entertainment and political scene.
+He began dating actress and singer Alexa Ilacad in 2021.

 Career

-2019–2020: Career Beginnings
+2019–2020: Career beginnings

 In 2019, he started being a Star Magic trainee and eventually released self-written single One of Many under StarPop, a subsidiary of music label Star Music.

 In 2020, He appeared as a performer in the Brightlight Productions' show Sunday Noontime Live! which aired in TV5.
 However, after just three months on air, the show released their final episode due to low ratings and high production costs.
 Its timeslot was later filled by a simulcast of ASAP.